dbein/dbein.github.io/service.md

 #### Conference/Journal/Workshop Peer Reviewer

+* 15th International Conference on Information Technology: New Generations (ITNG 2018)
 * 14th International Conference on Information Technology: New Generations (ITNG 2017)
 * Annual International Conference on Combinatorial Optimization and Applications (COCOA) 2016
 * Journal of Circuits, Systems, and Computers (2016)